MONICA-Project/DockerSoundDemo/README.md

-# Sound Management Demo MONICA
+# Sound Monitoring Demo MONICA

 ## Overview

 This repository is a working docker compose example of whole MONICA toolchain, from data simulation to visualization.
-The overall use case for this is sound mangagement using Sound Level Meters and sound processing.
+The overall use case for this is sound monitoring using Sound Level Meters and sound processing.
 Main components are the following:
 - Common Operational Picture
     - [COP UI](https://github.com/MONICA-Project/COP-UI) - The generic MONICA COP user interface
     - [COP APi](https://github.com/MONICA-Project/COP.API) - The MONICA COP API